Frequently Asked Questions

 How do these procedures compare to surgery?

-Are there any serious side-effects related to these procedures?
+Are there any serious side-effects related to these vein treatments?

 Side effects and complications are rare.
 Radiofrequency complications include deep vein thrombosis, skin burns, and numbness (if a nerve is situated close to the vein).
 Complications from sclerotherapy include an allergic reaction to the chemical as well as embolization of foam to the lung, and skin staining (temporary) in fair-skinned individuals.
 These complications are, however, very rare, and usually self-limiting and treatable.